Anda, Bohol: Etymology

 The decree in 1875 on the separation of Quinale from Guindulman did not explain why the name "Anda" was chosen.
 It was presumed that the name referred to Governor General Simón de Anda y Salazar who was Governor General of the Philippines from 1769 to 1770.
 Simon de Anda was a member of the Royal Audiencia in the Philippines who did not surrender to the British in 1762.
 But considering a century gap between de Anda and the time of the town's creation and also taking into account the poor literacy of the populace at that time, the naming of the town after him may not be the case.
 A more acceptable reason from oral history, is that "Anda" is a reference to the land that moves forward, as in Spanish "el lugar anda" – the land walks or moves.
 This was a rough attempt to translate "Quinale" into Spanish.
 The word "quinale" or "gui kale", is a colloquial local term for a pile of sand dunes caused by the waves enhancing a new land mass.
 Hence, Anda, which means "it walks."

 History

+Prehistory

-The first inhabitants of the area were migrant Negritos, who were eventually replaced by Austronesians coming from Butuan.
+The first inhabitants of the area were migrant Negritos, who were eventually replaced by Austronesians.
 The new migrants established the red hematite petrographs in the Anda peninsula and would become a sacred site for ethnic communities.

+The region of Southeastern Bohol and Anda Peninsula are known as the "cradle of civilization of Bohol" from archaeological findings of pre-colonial, ancient bodies from burial sites which were housed in boat-shaped wooden-coffins.
+Today, local healers and shaman still practice pagdiwata rituals, or offerings to the spirits for good fortune, located in Lamanok Point in Anda.
+The wooden boat coffins are estimated to date back 6,000 years ago from the Metal Age to the Protohistoric Period.
+The National Museum of the Philippines has excavated and recorded 9 local caves for preservation.

+Unfortunately, theft and extraction of sacred burial sites of human remains by U.S. universities occurred during the American colonial area, particularly from the University of Michigan and Bucknell University.

+Ternatean Invasion of Bohol

-During the first half of the 16th century, the Sultanate of Ternate ransacked the area, along with the communities of western Bohol, specifically, the Kedatuan of Dapitan.
+During the first half of the 16th century, the Sultanate of Ternate ransacked the area, along with the communities of western Bohol, specifically, the Dapitan Kingdom.
 When the Spanish arrived during the later half of the 16th century, the Anda communities were easily subjugated as they have already been ravaged by the Ternate people.